timsayles1/ESPHome-ESP32-2432S028R-RV-Display/README.md

 In order to gather bluetooth data, you will need a separate ESP32 device (basic no display one) as enabling BLE tracking on the CYD will cause the display to crash.

+I have tried several TPMS monitors for my RV and I have found the TireLinc to be the most reliable (although most expensive) monitors.

 **Files:**